 They are generally healthy dogs, especially if the breeder has screened for genetic problems such as hip and elbow dysplasia.
 It is unlikely this breed will develop many serious health issues which means vet bills are generally low.
 They also do not have any special grooming and care requirements.

 Purebred Rhodesian Ridgeback puppies from breeders will be around $2,100 on average.
-However there are many Ridgebacks without pedigree that can be adopted for around $1,600.
+However there are many Ridgebacks without a pedigree that can be adopted for around $1,600.

 Responsible breeders put lots of time and money into raising healthy puppies which is why they sell show-quality pedigree pups for $2,500 to $5,000.